AES Inc. is made up a multi-disciplinary team with various backgrounds in research, evaluation, program policy and strategic planning.

 2006 Diploma in Management, Saint Mary’s University

 Ken Organ, Managing Director

-Ken Organ is the Managing Director of AES Inc. Ken is a non-status Mi’kmaq and has been involved in supporting ASETS service providers since 2004 through his work with Accountability and Resource Management System (ARMS).
+Ken Organ is the Managing Director of AES Inc. Ken is a non-status Mi’kmaw and has been involved in supporting ASETS service providers since 2004 through his work with Accountability and Resource Management System (ARMS).
 Ken has been practicing in the areas of applied social research, policy review and analysis, economic analysis, and evaluation for over 20 years.
 Ken has managed large national multi-year projects as well as smaller local projects.
-Ken has been evaluating and collecting labour market programming information for Indigenous populations and managing data collection both on and off reserve. for the past 15 years.
+Ken has been evaluating and collecting labour market programming information for Indigenous populations and managing data collection both on and off reserve for the past 15 years.
 This experience includes evaluation of employment benefits and support measures (EBSMs) in Newfoundland and Labrador, Nova Scotia, and PEI as well as national labour market programming such as the Targeted Initiative for Older Workers, Youth Employment Strategy, and programs designed to increase Indigenous participation in the labour force.

 Security Clearance: Secret

 B.A., Economics & Business – Memorial University of Newfoundland (1987)